TranNhatTan14/Obsidian/Zettelkasten/Artificial Intelligence.md

 ---
 aliases: []
 ---
+What Artificial Intelligence can do

+- Language translation, voice chat with
+- Sentiment analysis
+- Natural Language Processing
+- Virtual assistant
+- Education and learning
+- Summarization
+- Output in template
+- Predict
+- Generate text or other forms of content, understanding and generating human-like data
+	- Content creation
+- Classifying
+- Question aswering
+- Automate tasks that involve the analysis of data, reducing the need for manual intervention and speeding up processes
+- Brainstorm idea
+- Personalized recommendations

 # Inference engine

 Inference engine is a part of artificial intelligence systems that helps make decisions or solve problems by analyzing information and applying rules.
 It works like a brain, taking in data and using logical steps to draw conclusions.
 Inference engines are used in expert systems, chatbots, and recommendation systems